-But they didn’t know that he was secretly seeking for funds with which to pay large armies and build infrastructures that would facilitate and hasting the enslavement of the people of the Congo, and the stealing of the resources.
+What the world didn’t know was that he was secretly seeking funds with which to pay large armies and build infrastructures that would facilitate and hasting the enslavement of the people of the Congo, and stealing of their human and natural resources.

 Leopold II was heard behind closed doors telling one of his ambassadors that “I do not want to miss a good chance of getting us a slice of this magnificent African cake.”

 This is the legacy of King Leopold II in Africa.
-And while he was tearing Congo apart, the British, French, German, Portuguese, Spanish and others were busy slaughtering Africans and stealing their resources, in other parts of the continent.
+And while he was tearing Congo apart, the British, French, German, Portuguese, Spanish, and others were busy slaughtering Africans and stealing their resources, in other parts of the continent.

 Support Liberty Writers Africa